Kenneth Zebrowski

 Kenneth Peter Zebrowski (November 12, 1945 – March 18, 2007) was a Democratic member of the New York State Assembly.

 Early life and education

 Born in Brooklyn, New York, Zebrowski received his Juris Doctor degree from the New York Law School in 1970.

 Career

 Zebrowski served in the Rockland County legislature for 21 years, beginning in 1973 at the age of 29.
 He won five four-year terms over the next 31 years.
 He was "known as a foe of overdevelopment and a friend of senior citizens".

 He was elected to the State Assembly in 2004 for a two-year term (2005–2007).

 Zebrowski was diagnosed with hepatitis C and died of liver and kidney failure on March 18, 2007, at the age of 61.

 Family

 Zebrowski was survived by his wife Linda and six children.

 When his son Kenneth Paul Zebrowski graduated from law school, the two men founded the law firm of Zebrowski & Zebrowski.
-After Zebrowski died, Kenneth Jr. was elected his State Assembly seat.
+After Zebrowski died, Kenneth Jr. was elected to the same State Assembly seat.